 Qualified students are strongly encouraged to enroll in courses at the Universita’, and thus students with good language skills will have a wide range of fields from which to choose, including economics, government and the natural sciences.
 All courses carry one Wesleyan credit.
-Literature courses may count toward the Italian studies major.
+All courses taken on the ECCO Program are acceptable to the ITST major.
 Courses in other disciplines must be approved for credit toward the major by the appropriate advisor.
 One and only one Università di Bologna course may be on a Cr/U basis.
 Any additional courses taken at the University must be taken for a grade.
 All other courses, whether taken at the Università or on the ECCO Program will be taken for a grade.

 Cost of the program is approximately equivalent to that of staying on the home campus for the same period, and it includes round-trip air transportation between New York and Italy.
 Applications for the fall semester are due by March 1, for the spring semester, by October 1, and must be submitted to the Office of International Studies.

 Students participating in Wesleyan’s Program in Bologna for any duration may receive credit for four courses.
 Students attending study abroad programs other than ECCO are required to have those credits reviewed by their advisor before they will be accepted for the major.